 MASTER BATHROOM REVEAL

 But while the bedroom is absolutely delightful, it’s the bathroom that makes me swoon.
 Mercury Mosaics really knocked this one out of the park — each tile was handcut and handpainted.
 I can’t get over the depth of color.
 That blue!
 I mean WOW.
 I had this crazy idea to make a focal point out of the vanity wall and Mercedes absolutely hopped on my vision train (haha).
 We took the tile all the way up to the ceiling (10 feet!) and it makes this relatively tiny space feel enormous.
 It does not feel like a small bathroom.
+They included a Fugoo Sport shower speaker into the design – if you’re a musichead.
 You’ll also recall the debates Simon and I had over the bathroom vanity design.
 I pled my case for the cabinets that also went up to the ceiling and I’m so happy with how they turned out.
 The carpenter took my drawings and faithfully recreated them.

 Mercedes talked me into doing an inset niche in the shower and I am so happy she did.
 It’s the perfect little shelf for our shampoo bottles and a great focal point.
 And the floor – THE FLOOR!
 I mean could it be any happier?
 That’s the best thing about designing a lake house – let it be fun and colorful and happy and carefree.

 So there you have it.
 From empty yard to beautifully-appointed in only a few months.
 Big thanks to our builder at Scissortail Homes and to Mercury Mosaics for helping my bold tile vision come to life!